 Mark has been a Consultant Surgeon at Derriford Hospital, Plymouth since 2001.
 He has been the National Lead Clinician of the Lapco National Training Programme in laparoscopic colorectal surgery since September 2008 and was the Colorectal National Advisor to the Department of Health (DH) Enhanced Recovery Partnership Programme from January 2009 until June 2010 and National Advisor to the DH National Training Programme for low rectal cancer (LoReC) from 2010-11.
 Mark is RCS (England) Deputy Regional Speciality Professional Advisor for General Surgery for South West England and a member of the Peninsula Deanery School of Surgery Board.
 He is also on the Executive Council of the Association of Coloproctologists of Great Britain and Ireland as well as being Chairman of External Affairs.
 Mark lives on the rain-soaked edge of Dartmoor with his wife, Jilly, son James and a variety of hairy and feathered additional family members.
 A huge cycling enthusiast, he has peddled many a mile to raise funds for BCW over the years.

-BCW Director, Managing Director of Formedia Marketing and PR
+BCW Director, Development Director, Formedia Marketing and PR

 Originally from Plymouth, Jonathan has a 20-year career in marketing and his experience covers a range of sectors, including charities.
 He supports Bowel Cancer West using his day to day skills and has an address book of contacts that’s unrivalled.
 His company developed the original on-line Lapco Surgical Training Programme which highlighted to him the importance of communicating the message about bowel cancer.
 His involvement with our organisation is important to expand our reach and the understanding of those who hear about us.
 Jonathan lives in Plymouth with his family and he is a keen motorsport enthusiast who prefers taking part to watching it.